 - Only Camp Where There’s an Electrical Outlet

-- Take Your Therapy Off-Grid with a CPAP battery
+- Take Your Therapy Off-Grid with a CPAP Battery

 There are benefits and drawbacks to each, and we’ll discuss both in greater detail in the coming paragraphs.
 Let’s get started!

-Option 1: Get a Campsite with Power
+Visit a Campsite With Power

-Option 2: Take Your Therapy Off-Grid
+Take Your Therapy Off-Grid

 Benefits: Many camping enthusiasts see off-grid camping as the best way to go camping, and the only way to do that is with a battery.
 Batteries make it possible to go anywhere.
 Most are also FAA approved for in-flight use and will work well with popular CPAP and APAP brands.

-Two Ways to Power Your CPAP Off-Grid
+Two Ways to Power Your CPAP Off-the-Grid

-- Using a Car Battery
+- Use a Deep-Cycle Lead-Acid Battery

-- Using a CPAP Battery
+- Use a Portable CPAP Battery

-Option 1: Using a Deep Cycle Car or Marine Battery
+1: Using a Deep Cycle Battery

 To make it work, you’ll need to do one of two things: